mecid/mecid.github.io/_posts/2022-02-02-microapps-architecture-in-swift-dependency-injection.md

 }
 ```

+> To learn more about the *searchable* view modifier, take a look at my ["Mastering search in SwiftUI"](/2021/06/23/mastering-search-in-swiftui/) post.

 Another benefit of the approach we describe in this post is the opportunity to easily mock dependencies to write unit tests and run previews in Xcode.

 ```swift